jameslatajan/zkteco-php/README.md

 A comprehensive PHP library for connecting to and extracting data from ZKTeco fingerprint attendance devices.
 This library provides a complete implementation of the ZKTeco protocol, enabling you to retrieve user data, attendance records, and device information.

-## Special Mention
-- This zk version is compatible with xface600 device

 ## ✨ Features

 - 🔌 **Full Protocol Support** - Complete ZKTeco TCP/UDP communication protocol